-SYLI SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.8 Taxes on property (continued) Addition & alteration work Construction Understand the factors that determine whether a person is deemed to be trading in properties and hence subject to income tax.
-Interpret what expenses are or are not deductible from rental income.
-2 3 Apply the terms "taxable person", "taxable supply", "exempt supply".
-Compute GST on property sale, lease and agency services.
-3 3 4.9 Property finance and financial calculations Demonstrate ability to give advice on financing of property purchases in the following areas: Identify the sources of financing the purchase of Private residential property HDB flats 3 Non-residential properties Advise on HDB's requirements and the process involved in applying for HDB housing loan.
-Ascertain the buyer's eligibility for the first and second 3 HDB housing loan.
-Guide HDB resale flat buyers who need a loan to obtain either a HDB Loan Eligibility (HLE) Letter from HDB or a Letter of Offer from the bank, and a valuation report.
+SYLL SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.8 Taxes on property (continued) Understand the factors that determine whether a person is deemed to be trading in properties and hence subject to income tax.
+2 Interpret what expenses are or are not deductible from rental income.
+3 Apply the terms "taxable person", "taxable supply", "exempt supply".
+3 Compute GST on property sale, lease and agency services.
+3 4.9 Property finance and financial calculations Demonstrate ability to give advice on financing of property purchases in the following areas: Identify the sources of financing the purchase of Private residential property HDB flats 3 Non-residential propertiesAdvise on HDB's requirements and the process 3 involved in applying for HDB housing loan.
+Ascertain the buyer's eligibility for the first and second HDB housing loan.
+3 Guide HDB resale flat buyers who need a loan to obtain either a HDB Loan Eligibility (HLE) Letter from HDB or a Letter of Offer from the bank, and a valuation report.
 3 Apply Monetary Authority of Singapore (MAS)'s restrictions, if applicable, on bank loans for residential (both private/HDB) properties.
-Maximum tenure Loan-to-value (LTV) limits Mortgage Servicing Ratio 3 Total Debt Servicing Ratio Determine the maximum LTV limit for First and second HDB loan Bank loan: buyers with and without outstanding mortgage loan taking into account loan tenure, age of berrower and any policy shanges in the future 3 of borrower and any policy changes in the future.
-Determine the minimum cash downpayment under different circumstances.
+Maximum tenure Loan-to-value (LTV) limits Mortgage Servicing Ratio Total Debt Servicing Ratio 3 Determine the maximum LTV limit for First and second HDB loan Bank loan: buyers with and without outstanding mortgage loan taking into account loan tenure, age of borrower and any policy changes in the future.
+3 Determine the minimum cash downpayment under different circumstances.
 3 Ascertain if HDB resale levy is payable and the quantum.
 3 Ascertain a HDB resale flat buyer's eligibility for various CPF Housing Grant.
-3 Understand what CPF Ordinary Account (OA) can be used for and who are allowed to combine their CPF OA in connection with a property purchase.
-2 Explain the meaning and significance of Valuation Limit (VL), Minimum Sum and CPF Housing Withdrawal Limits (WL) for different types of housing and loans.
+3 Understand what CPF Ordinary Account (OA) can be used for and who are allowed to combine their CPF OA 2 in connection with a property purchase.
+Explain the meaning and significance of Valuation Limit (VL), Retirement Sum and CPF Housing Withdrawal Limits (WL) for different types of housing and loans.
 3

 SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.9 Property finance and financial calculations (continued) Compute the percentage CPF Housing WL and the minimum lease term for properties between 30 and 60 years of remaining lease.
-3 Explain the requirement of CPF Board's Home Protection Scheme.
-3 Compute the minimum cash, allowable CPF and maximum loan quantum applicable to different categories of loan, property and buyer.
+Explain the requirement of CPF Board's Home 3 Protection Scheme.
+Compute the minimum cash, allowable CPF and maximum loan quantum applicable to different categories of loan, property and buyer.
 3 Compute the sale proceeds taking into account the requirement to refund the CPF withdrawn and other costs e.g. HDB upgrading cost, resale levy.
 3 Explain the working of enhanced contra facility for HDB flat.
 3 Keep abreast of policy changes relating to property loan, CPF usage and cash quantum.
 2